 - 9. Based on the above facts and discussion, it appears the proposal meets all of the criteria for conditional use approval and Planning recommends it be approved.
 If approved, Planning suggests the following conditions of approval be applied: - A. The applicant shall obtain all required permits from the Marion County Building Inspection Division.
 The applicant is required to submit a grading plan as part of the building permit process. - B. Prior to issuance of building permits, the applicant shall sign and submit a Farm/Forest Declaratory Statement to the Planning Division.
 This statement shall be recorded by the applicant with the Marion County Clerk after it has been reviewed and signed by the Planning Director. - C. Prior to beginning construction activity, the applicant shall implement the Weed Mitigation plan approved with the application to detect, control and minimize the spread of weed seeds.
 After construction is complete, the applicant shall revegetate disturbed areas with an appropriate seed mix and monitor periodically. - D. Prior to final inspection of building permits, the applicant shall implement the Stormwater Erosion and Sediment Control plan approved with the application to minimize and mitigate soil erosion and compaction resulting from construction of the photovoltaic solar power generation facility. - E. The development shall significantly conform to the site plan submitted with the proposal.
 Minor variations are permitted upon review and approval of the Planning Director. - F. Failure to continuously comply with the conditions of approval may result in this approval being revoked.
-Any revocation could be appealed to the county hearings officer for a public hearing. - G. At the end of the useful life of the photovoltaic solar power generation facility, the facility shall be retired to include removal of all non-utility owned equipment, conduits, structures, and foundations shall be removed to a depth of at least three feet below grade and returning the land to its original contours, soil profile and planted with appropriate vegetation.

-H. The applicant is advised to contact the Oregon Department of Environmental Quality and obtain any permits they require.
+Any revocation could be appealed to the county hearings officer for a public hearing. - G. At the end of the useful life of the photovoltaic solar power generation facility, the facility shall be retired substantially in conformance with the decommissioning plan submitted with the application including all non-utility owned equipment, conduits, structures, and foundations shall be removed to a depth of at least three feet below grade. - H. The applicant is advised to contact the Oregon Department of Environmental Quality and obtain any permits they require.